Life Satisfaction

 Background

 Measuring feelings can be very subjective, but is nonetheless a useful complement to more objective data when comparing quality of life across countries.
-Subjective data can provide a personal evaluation of an individual’s health, education, income, personal fulfillment and social conditions.
+Subjective data can provide a personal evaluation of an individual's health, education, income, personal fulfilment and social conditions.
 Surveys, in particular, are used to measure life satisfaction and happiness.

 Life Satisfaction in Detail by Country